grzesiaaa/Flappy-Bird/README.md

 ### Short description
-I am a student at Wrocław University of Science and Technology and this is my programming project in Python.
+I am a student at Wrocław University of Science and Technology and this is my programming project in Python which was done based on Youtube tutorial.
 Flappy Bird is a popular arcade game in which player is moving the bird by tapping a space button and try to avoid pipes to get points.

 ### Technologies